COVID PRECAUTIONS WE ARE TAKING

 - Do NOT Use a Mask With a Filtered Valve (It Can Spread COVID-19)

-Although the governor’s order deems scarves, bandanas, and handkerchiefs acceptable face coverings (and any face covering is helpful for reducing the shedding of respiratory droplets), many fabrics do not offer optimal protection (some sources suggest that 100% cotton bandanas filter only approximately 2% of micro particles, whereas surgical masks filter approximately 85%).
+Although many mask policies deem scarves, bandanas, and handkerchiefs acceptable, many fabrics do not offer optimal protection (some sources suggest that 100% cotton bandanas filter only approximately 2% of micro particles, whereas surgical masks filter approximately 85%).
 For this reason, we recommend that you wear a disposable medical mask as opposed to a cloth mask.
 For individuals who do not have access to surgical masks, materials such as paper towels may be more effective than many fabrics at filtering the SARS-Cov-2 virus.
-Please see the video below for instructions for constructing a paper towel mask.

 Having observed numerous individuals wearing homemade masks over the past several months, we also have concerns about whether ill-fitting homemade masks may, in fact, be giving people a false sense of security.